Updated 9 April 2019

-How often these days I see articles stating that if Prince Harry of Wales marries Meghan Markle, it will be the first royal interracial marriage ever.
+How often these days I see articles stating that when Prince Harry of Wales married Meghan Markle in May 2018, it would be the first royal interracial marriage ever.
 Obviously most articles mean, the first British royal interracial marriage – as lots of media tends to forget there are other royal families than the British – but even in that case the statement is not true.

 The question however is: were there ever mixed race marriages in noble and royal circles?
 Surely there were some, not only in noble and non-reigning royal families, but certainly also in reigning royal families.
 A rather interesting and early case was a Japanese-German marriage, or rather more than one.
 Aoki Shuzo (1844-1914) was born to a Samurai family in Japan.
 He was a diplomat and Foreign Minister.
 Later in life he was elevated in title to viscount, and became Viscount Aoki.
 In the late 1860s he was sent to Germany to study.
 During that time he married a German aristocrat, Elisabeth von Rhade.
 Their daughter Hanna Aoki (1879-1953) married in 1904 Count Alexander von Hatzfeldt und Trachenberg.
 Their daughter Hissa (1906-1985) married 1927 Count Erwin von Neipperg (1897-1957).